Sales Process Steps

-- Suspect: Some people call this as cold calling or hunting stage as well.
-Basically, here the sales professionals do the identification of the potential client and check whether they have an actual need for the product or the service.
-They need to meet all the key decision makers who are involved in the entire buying process your prospective organization.
 Like the person who is having the actual need and is going to raise an indent, along with the person having the technical & financial approval authority (M-money, A-authority & N-need).
-At this stage, the sales professional needs to make sure that he has all the relevant information about the organization, their process of buying and the requirements (ongoing or future) etc. give equal weight to Money, Authority and Need while evaluating a suspect and if you are able to get more than 70% score, then that organization deserves to be your prospect.
+At this stage, the sales professional needs to make sure that he has all the relevant information about the organization, their process of buying and the requirements (ongoing or future), etc. give equal weight to Money, Authority, and Need while evaluating a suspect and if you are able to get more than 70% score, then that organization deserves to be your prospect.

-- Prospect: Once the salesperson has completed stage one (Suspect), they need to bifurcate all the cold calling data into Hot, Warm & Cold leads for further follow-up.
+Once the salesperson has completed stage one (Suspect), they need to bifurcate all the cold calling data into Hot, Warm & Cold leads for further follow-up.
 Post this activity, they have a clear picture of where & when to target.
 During this entire process, sales professionals have an opportunity to build and nurture relationships with all the stakeholders in the respective organization.
-This process will give them the clear-cut picture of client’s requirement.
+This process will give them a clear-cut picture of the client’s requirements.

-- Negotiation: This is a objection handling stage, at this stage the salesperson needs to address all the queries and concerns (be it technical or commercial).
-The client will surely raise objections/questions related to product features, competitive bargaining, service level agreements, extended warranty, support escalations, billing and delivery terms.
-The sales person needs to confidently address all these objections/questions during this negotiation stage.
-The important thing to remember is that client may be simultaneously negotiating with your competitor, thus you should work on your competitive advantages as well and keep a close watch on the deal.
-During this stage do not forget to observe the buying signals and convert them in your favour.
-If you have properly done your homework and the MAN modeling as mentioned above, then it is very likely that the customer may give you last chance to match the price of your competitor or he may simply disqualify one or more competitors and buy at your price based on the relationship you have build with them and the way you positioned your brand in front of them.
-Make sure you never walk out of a negotiations stage, as that results in permanent loss of a customer, that customer will never come back to you even if your competitor fails to deliver the service or product after winning for the first time.
+If you have properly done your homework and the MAN modeling as mentioned above, then it is very likely that the customer may give you the last chance to match the price of your competitor or he may simply disqualify one or more competitors and buy at your price based on the relationship you have build with them and the way you positioned your brand in front of them.
+Make sure you never walk out of a negotiation stage, as that results in the permanent loss of a customer, that customer will never come back to you even if your competitor fails to deliver the service or product after winning for the first time.

-- Order: This is final sales stage where a legal document (confirmed work order) is being issued by clients purchase dept. to fulfill their requirement.
+This is the final sales stage where a legal document (confirmed work order) is being issued by the client’s purchase dept. to fulfill their requirement.
 The salesperson needs to verify all the content carefully before an acceptance of this document which has actual requirements mentioned along with prices, delivery terms, payment terms, and other legal clauses as well.
 The client will treat this as a reference order for future requirements and repeat business.
 After signing the work order acceptance, the deal is said to be closed.

-A Best Salesperson has the best attitude throughout the Sales process.
+The Best Salesperson has the best attitude throughout the sales process.
 He may not win every deal, but he will definitely win every heart.
-Every new relationship created by such champion sales people results in some or the other benefit for them in the future, which can’t be calculated in numbers.
+Every new relationship created by such champion salespeople results in some of the other benefits for them in the future, which can’t be calculated in numbers.
 Champion Salesperson also makes his “Best Practices” books from his previous experiences and keeps on improving with every deal, which helps him cross one milestone after the other and eventually becoming the Salesman of the year.